 The rules around whether or not an employee can carry over holiday from one holiday year to the next can be confusing, so I hope this post will clear up some of the uncertainty in this tricky area of law.

-The general rules on holiday carry over
+The general rules on carrying holiday over

 Under the Working Time Regulations 1998 (WTR 1998), the general rule is that statutory leave may only be taken in the leave year to which it relates, or else it is lost (sometimes referred to as the “use it or lose it” rule).
 Contractual leave on the other hand (i.e. leave over and above the statutory minimum) may be carried forward into the next leave year as agreed between employee and employer, for example in a contract of employment or collective agreement.
 Please note that this is subject to changes to the WTR 1998 recently introduced in relation to the COVID-19 pandemic (which I will return to later).